camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/user-task-linking.md

 This approach is not recommended anymore as it makes it harder to maintain the form and the diagram separately.
 You will have to manually copy & paste the form's JSON schema into the properties panel every time you make a change to the form instead of benefiting from the advantages of linked forms [described above](#camunda-form-linked).

+Use this option to ensure that the embedded form does not change when you or someone else makes a change to the source form.

 ### Custom form key

-Choosing **Custom form key** as type can be used to link to an external task form in custom applications.
+Choose **Custom form key** to create a custom reference to an external form, application, or web page, that you can consume in your custom applications.
 Read more in the [user task forms reference](/components/modeler/bpmn/user-tasks/user-tasks.md#user-task-forms).